In this sectionIn this section

 The Decision Tree outlines factors affecting the choice of fuel strategy in humanitarian settings to help determine which cooking fuel options will be most appropriate in diverse response settings.

 Both tools reflect the need for humanitarian actors to coordinate their fuel-related activities across all eight traditional response sectors.
 By doing so, each sector can play its part to ensure that displaced women and girls have safe access to one of their most basic needs—cooking fuel—from the start of every emergency.

-Today, SAFE is led by the SAFE Humanitarian Working Group, a consortium of key partners including FAO, the Global Alliance for Clean Cookstoves, UNHCR, UNICEF, WFP, and Women's Refugee Commission, among others.
+It is a consortium of key partners including FAO, the Global Alliance for Clean Cookstoves, UNHCR, UNICEF, WFP, and Women's Refugee Commission, among others.

 Safe and sustainable access to energy is increasingly recognized as a human right—essential for the safety, well-being, and productivity of the people that the humanitarian community serves.
 It is also essential for social and economic development, offering opportunity for improved lives and economic progress.
 SAFE formally expanded in early 2014 to become Safe Access to Fuel and Energy, thereby incorporating humanitarian energy needs more broadly.